 Work Group Subcommittee membership will be composed of representatives from WRAP member agencies, and Work Groups will strive to create as balanced representation as possible in line with the WRAP partnership goals (i.e. states, tribes, federal land managers, local air agencies and the U.S. EPA).
-Work Group Subcommittee membership is to be approved by the TSC.
-The goal of the RHPWG Subcommittees is to define planning needs and coordinate work internal to the RHPWG and with other WRAP Work Group to complete studies and work products in a timely manner.
+Work Group Subcommittee membership is approved by the TSC.

 WRAP Project Teams

-Under the leadership of the Technical Steering Committee, Work Groups, WRAP Staff, and ultimately the WRAP Board, needed Project Teams will be identified and included in the Annual Workplan process.
+Under the leadership of the TSC, Work Groups, WRAP/WESTAR Staff, and ultimately the WRAP Board, Project Teams will be identified as needed.
 The TSC and/or Work Groups will be responsible for managing the Project Teams, which are intended to enable non-members of WRAP to express interest and sponsor analysis or planning projects within the scope and topics of the WRAP Charter and Strategic Plan.
 The Project Teams will be associated with a discrete, defined project for which the non-member sponsor is providing funding and expertise resources.
-The Project Teams are intended to allow sponsor participation and will include members of WRAP Work Groups and TSC, WRAP Staff, and non-member sponsors.
-The TSC will define the scope and membership, and duration of each Project Team, and include that information in the Annual Workplan.
-Currently, the WRAP has one recent active Project Team, the Study Management Team for the Drill Rig 1-hour NO2 Collaborative Study.
+The Project Teams are intended to allow sponsor participation and will include members of WRAP Work Groups and TSC, WRAP/WESTAR Staff, and non-member sponsors.
+The TSC will define the scope, membership, and duration of each Project Team.
+An example of a past WRAP Project Team is the Study Management Team formed for the Drill Rig 1-hour NO2 Collaborative Study.